wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_chain_subscribeFinalizedHeads.md

 ---
-title: dot:chain_subscribeFinalizedHeads \[POST\] {disallowed}
+title: chain_subscribeFinalizedHeads  {disallowed} - Polkadot
-description: Retrieves the best finalized header via subscription.
+description: Example code for the chain_subscribeFinalizedHeads  {disallowed} json-rpc method. Сomplete guide on how to use chain_subscribeFinalizedHeads  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters